taybuddy/taybuddy.github.io/toolbox.md

 ---
 layout: page
-title: Software, Apps, Gears, and Other Stuff What I Use Daily
+title: Toolbox
 permalink: /toolbox/
 ---
+# Software, Apps, Gears, and Other Stuff What I Use Daily

 ### 💻 Hardware & Gears
 The physical tools that I rely on every day.